-Had I paid for the airfare, the cost would have rung in at over $2,000.
+Had I paid for the airfare, the cost would have rung up at over $2,000.

-Also awesome: I’ve gotten free first-class upgrades on about six out of 10 of my last flights even though I usually buy the cheapest ticket available.
+Also awesome: I’ve gotten free first-class upgrades on about six out of the last 10 flights I’ve taken, even though I usually buy the cheapest ticket available.

-Relative to consultants and sales reps on the road every week, I’m not a frequent traveler.
-I might fly 4 or 5 times a year to conferences for work.
+Relative to consultants and sales reps who are on the road every week, I’m not a frequent traveler.
+I might fly four or five times a year to conferences for work.

-But I still manage to leverage travel points to open the door to free travel and an upgraded travel experience.
+But I still leverage travel points to get free trips and an upgraded travel experience.

 If you’re not collecting travel points, this is why you should start.